kyma-project/test-infra/docs/prow/prow-monitoring.md

 # Prow Cluster Monitoring Setup

-This document describes how to install and manage Prow cluster monitoring that is available at `https://monitoring.build.kyma-project.io`.
+This document describes how to install and manage Prow cluster monitoring that is available at the URL `monitoring.build.kyma-project.io`.
 This document also describes how to create and manage Grafana dashboards.

 ## Prerequisites